saberland/saber/website/pages/docs/using-vue-in-markdown.md

 ## Interpolation

-Markdown code is compiled to HTML first and then compiled to Vue render function, for example:
+Markdown code is compiled to HTML first and then compiled to Vue render functions, for example:

 ```markdown
 Hello **Saber**!